 Spreading Wings & Flaming Wheel

 With the Flaming Wheel being more of an obscure tool for even those in the know, the Spreading Wings drones, in several different models, are the beasts that burden the weight of a Red 8K camera and more.
 The top model is the S1000+, which is able to take 14lbs of your photography gear into the sky.
-Consider a Hassleblad camera, now that DJI has bought heavily into the company.
+Consider a Hassleblad camera, now that DJI has bought heavily into the company, and they’ve jointly released a whopping 100MP shooter for the sky.

 With a machine like the M600 Pro in the air, a Ronin Gimbal hexa-copter with six batteries and able to carry a serious payload, some serious photography can be done.
 Sticking to the basics, you won’t find many of the flight assistant and ease of flight tools on this commercial drone, selling to professionals – the M600 Pro is the $5000+ drone that movie studios likely have a pilot on stand-by to fly.